aleios/Diana/README.md

 Manager
 =======

 A manager is a simple system.
-When created you can give it zero or more functions that are called when an entity changes it's status
+When created you can give it zero or more functions that are called when an entity changes it's status.

     unsigned int diana_createManager(
         struct diana *diana,